fraziermork/portfolio/README.md

  - Use a proxied, authenticated ajax call to GitHub's API to get data from the API.
  - Keep your portfolio responsive as it displays API data.
  - DO NOT publish your GitHub Token to any public repo.

+class-14:
+# Portfolio Assignment for Class 14 - Managing State

+In our blog, we used middleware to intercept our routes and control the view layer of our application.
+You will need to do the same with your portfolio, along with any additional refactoring that you deem fit.

+## Technical Requirements and Grading Rubric
+ - Ensure your code passes ESLint.
+ - Use middleware to manage state
+ - Use middleware to access resources based on parameters defined in your routes.
+ - Use functional programming to refactor any relevant view specific methods.